thomaslbihan/android-technical-test/README.md

   - The list of the other songs of the artist
   - The list of the other songs of the same genre (recommendations section)
   - Click a song of the list selected it in the player
-  - Empty state is handled
+  - Empty state is handled for each list
-  - Error state is handled with a retry button
+  - Error state is handled with a retry button for each list and player

 - **Local Caching:** A single API call is made at the application start, then catalog is stored in a datasource for runtime.